gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 **end of path or a direction change**; that `R` is the cap on ramp-steps (`P ≤ R`).
 The path direction then implies the other axes’ speeds.
-Short lookahead **reduces speed**, it is not an error.
+Short lookahead **reduces speed**, it is not an error (planner problem 1: as fast as possible).
+A later faithful-timed mode (problem 2) would take a polyline **plus time** and reject a request faster than that feasible track (§3.3).
 Angle changes need motor accel/decel and therefore preparation (v1 Linear path-stops; Overshoot prepares per axis).
 Execution is `addQueueEntry` commands with a shared tick sum.
 Reversals are planner-issued before/after DIR pauses plus